eternaldensity/Sandcastle-Builder/README.md

 - Remove spaces from tool icon IDs
 - New Tool Icons also from BlitzGirl!
 Yay!!
 - Constructing from Blackprints now does nothing if you somehow end up with less pages then needed
-- What is Friendship?
+- Two new Tool boosts.
+(What is Friendship?
+Why does the hotdog not have any wolpeys?)
-- Hotdoge
 - Another Dragon, plus one not finished yet

 ## 3.153